 Here’s what you need to know:

-Like a traditional 401(k), a Roth 401(k) is an employer-sponsored savings plan.
-But unlike a traditional 401(k), your Roth 401(k) contributions are included in your taxable income at the time they are made.
-Since you include your Roth 401(k) contributions in your taxable income when they are made, you generally won't owe federal income taxes when it's time to make withdrawals.1
+Roth-designated 401(k) contributions are a discretionary feature in an employer-sponsored 401(k) plan.
+Unlike traditional 401(k) contributions, your Roth 401(k) contributions are included in your taxable income at the time they are made.
+Since you include your Roth 401(k) contributions in your taxable income when they are made, you generally won't owe federal income taxes on qualified withdrawals.1

-There’s a nice little perk that may come with a Roth 401(k), as well as with a traditional 401(k): matching contributions from the sponsoring company.
+There’s a nice little perk that may come with Roth 401(k) contributions, as well as with a traditional 401(k) contributions: matching contributions from the sponsoring company.
 This can turn into big bucks over time.
-Take note, though: Company matches are not taxed when contributed, so the contributions and gains will be included in your taxable income when you make a withdrawal.
+Take note, though: depending on the terms of your employer's 401(k) plan, it is possible that Company matches are not taxed when contributed, so the contributions and gains might be included in your taxable income when you make a withdrawal.

-A Roth 401(k) has high contribution limits, so you can stash three times more money than in a Roth IRA.
-And while single-filers who earn $140,000 or more don’t qualify for a Roth IRA, there are no income limits to contribute to a Roth 401(k) so those at all salary levels can participate.
+A Roth 401(k) account has high contribution limits, so you can stash three times more money than in a Roth IRA.
+And while single-filers who earn $161,000 or more in 2024 don’t qualify to make contributions to a Roth IRA, there are no income limits to contribute to a Roth 401(k) account so those at all salary levels can participate.

 The world is your oyster.
 You don’t have to choose just one of the retirement plan options out there.
-For instance, to hedge your bets on future tax rates, you can contribute to both a Roth 401(k) and a traditional 401(k).
-Your combined contributions, though, can’t exceed the annual $19,500 limit or $26,000 maximum for workers 50 or older during the calendar year.
+For instance, to hedge your bets on future tax rates, you can contribute to both a traditional 401(k) account and, if offered under your employer’s plan, a Roth 401(k) account.
+Your combined contributions, though, can’t exceed the annual $23,000 limit or $30,500 maximum for workers 50 or older during the 2024 calendar year.

 ---|---|---|---|